 Another great complement to grey is a vibrant green.
 Think forest green and add a touch of real-life with herbs and plants to complete a truly natural look.

-Ways to add warmth to grey kitchens
+Ways to create warmth in grey kitchens

-Grey has a reputation – slightly unfair, perhaps – for being a cool, clinical and cold colour.
+Grey has a reputation – slightly unfairly, perhaps – for being a cool, clinical and cold colour.
 However, whether you subscribe to the view or not, there’s no way you can argue that one of the best ways to add warmth is to blend the grey with wood.
 Either wooden worktops or flooring can look stunning when matched with grey.

 Little pops of colour always work well.
 Consider a yellow splashback or stools to inject just the right amount of sunshine into a grey kitchen.